-The maximum aggregate number of shares of common stock that may be issued under the Director Plan is 11,000,000 shares.
+The maximum aggregate number of shares of common stock that may be issued under the Director Plan is 11,000,000 shares (or 1,833,333 shares after giving effect to the Reverse Stock Split).
 The aggregate fair market value (determined as of the grant date) of shares that may be issued as stock compensation to a Director in any year shall not exceed \$750,000, provided, however, that with respect to new directors joining the Board, the maximum amount shall be \$1,000,000 for the first year, or portion thereof, of service.